 Issues related to electricity are sensitive matters that should not be handled by untrained individuals.
 Electricity power is so strong that it can electrocute one leading to death.
 Statistics also show that most house fires are caused by electricity.
 Poor wiring, a faulty electric panel, loose power switches and malfunctioning Ground Fault Circuit Interrupters (GFCI) are red flags to a dangerous power electricity system and should not be taken lightly.
 An electrician is a person who specialises in the installation, repair and maintenance of an electric system.
 There are three different types of electricians, normal (Level 1), Level 2 and Level 3.
 In this article, we will look at how level 2 is different from normal electrician work.

-The main difference between a normal electrician and level 2 electrician is the level of training and the license they hold.
+The main difference between a normal electrician and Sydney level 2 electrician is the level of training and the license they hold.
 Level 2 electricians are more trained to handle not only repair and maintenance but also do installations.
-Level 2 electricians are able to handle overhead and underground electrical services between the customer, your home or business, and electrical supply network.
-Below are services provided by level 2 electricians.1) Meter Installation
+Level 2 electricians are able to handle overhead and underground electrical services between the customer, your home or business, and an electrical supply network.
+Below are services provided by level 2 electricians.

-Level 2 electrician are licensed and authorised to install a power meter in your home.
-You need a meter to keep track of your power usage and billing.2) Disconnection and reconnection
+Level 2 electrician is licensed and authorised to install a power meter in your home.
+You need a meter to keep track of your power usage and billing.

 Level 2 electricians deal with more dangerous tasks than normal electricians.
 Level 2 electricians are more qualified and are required to comply with the strict NSW rules and regulations.
 They need to be closely monitored to ensure they follow safety procedures while doing their work.
-At Gordon Powers, you can get both normal and level 2 electricians.
+At Gordon’s Powers, you can get both normal and cost-effective emergency level 2 electrician.
 Gordon Power will always provide you with the right licensed electrician to help you solve your electricity challenges.

 Want to hire Gordon’s Powers Level 2 Electrician?
 Find one in our electrician service nearby locator.